 - Submit an up-to-date official transcript from your high school.
 A non-weighted minimum GPA of 85 is required.

-- Submit a minimum score of 21 on the ACT or 1010 on the SAT (writing score not included).
+- Submit a minimum score of 21 on the ACT or 1010 on the SAT (writing score not included), 101 on PSAT (writing not included)

 - Students are subject to all TSI exemptions and requirements.